altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "He was infected with a very bad ghost in his brain."
 *Rossin walked between the two of them, facing Martha.*
 "This is painful.
-either just tell him everything or stop using ridiculous metaphors."
+Either just tell him everything or stop using ridiculous metaphors."
 "What else am I supposed to tell him?"
-*she snapped, looking over him to kent to say:*
+*She snapped, looking over him to kent to say:*
 "Sorry...
 Okay...
 So there are these things called namshubs..."